 October seems to be the perfect month for me to make jam.
 Last year I filled some mini jars with bramble jam – mini purely because of the blackberry curse that haunts me – and although that is literally when the tradition started, I would like to it continue.
-Two years in a row, and who knows what is in store for next October (I’ve spotted gorgeous plums in shades of red, yellow and green, a traffic light collection if you will, at my local supermarket, but I’ll probably jam them before the end of the month to be honest.
+This year it’s time to celebrate the beautiful produce of France with fig and thyme jam.
+Two years in a row, and who knows what’s in store for next October (I’ve spotted gorgeous plums in shades of red, yellow and green, a traffic light collection if you will, at my local supermarket, but I’ll probably jam them before the end of the month to be honest.
 The Jam Monster inside me can never say no).

 Back home and finally fed because, yes the teenager won there, I proceeded to make jam.
 Once upon a time, jam-making was a daunting task for me and I approached the pile of fruit like it was a literal mountain I had to climb.
 Now though, after troubling myself about pectin, writing a jam-making guide, and eating hundreds of different varieties, I practically swaggered into the kitchen.